-[Section 39C inserted by No. 24 of 1995 s.
+[Section 39C inserted: No. 24 of 1995 s.
 33.]

 39D.
 Minister to consult with Committee

 The functions of the Minister under Part VI may only be exercised after consultation with the Committee, and after consideration of any advice by the Committee.